Super-Resolution Perception for Industrial Sensor Data: Case Study

 We then study the application of SRP in Non-Intrusive Load Monitoring (NILM).
-The main purpose of load monitoring techniques is to reduce energy consumption.
+Appliance Load Monitoring (ALM) is essential for energy management solutions, allowing them to obtain appliance-specific energy consumption statistics that can further be used to devise load scheduling strategies for optimal energy utilization.
 NILM is the process of identifying appliances and their working states using a single smart meter.
-High-frequency data will increase the accuracy of NILM yet requires high-frequency smart meters which are more expensive We use the SRP results as an alternative of high-frequency data.
+High-frequency data will increase the accuracy of NILM yet requires high-frequency smart meters which are more expensive.
+We use the SRP results as an alternative to high-frequency data.

 Three classic NILM algorithms are used for this study: KNN \cite{berges2010enhancing}, SVM \cite{wu2004distance} and Decision Tree \cite{rodriguez2004interval}.
-For every algorithms and experiment settings, models are trained on both SRP results and high-frequency data and tested with SRP results.
-For comparison, the models trained and tested on low-frequency data and high-frequency data are used as baseline.
-The accuracy results are shown in \tablename~\ref{table:nilm_results}, which shows the reconstructed high-frequency data can lead to better appliance monitoring results without changing the monitoring appliances.
+For every algorithm and experiment setting, models are trained on both SRP results and high-frequency data and tested with SRP results.
+For comparison, the models trained and tested on low-frequency data and high-frequency data are used as a baseline.
+The accuracy results are shown in \tablename~\ref{tab:nilm_results}, which shows the reconstructed high-frequency data can lead to better appliance monitoring results without changing the monitoring appliances.
+Overall, the SRP results of the experiment with $f_l=100\mathbf{Hz}$ and $\alpha=10$ have the best performance, which can increase the most accuracy among the three experiments.
+It will be very helpful for the industry to reduce energy consumption with low-resolution data sensors.